 Alt+7on ISO-style macOS keyboards, or

 AltGr+<on other ISO-style systems) to select all files that contain either the word "boat" or the word "ship"

 - Exact-Match operator: Enclose your query in quotation marks (e.g.,

 "Boat Ship") to search your files for that exact phrase.

 !Boatto search only for files not containing that term.
 Works with exact matches as well:

 !"Boat Ship"would exclude all files containing the exact phrase "Boat Ship".

-Exact-Matchoperators work by assigning weights (a file that fulfills all search criteria will be coloured bright, while files which do not match all search terms have a faded background), the
+Exact-Match operators work by assigning weights (a file that fulfills all search criteria will be considered very relevant, while files which do not match all search terms have a blue or gray relevancy indicator), the

 Of course, you can chain all of these operators.
 So you could search for

 "Boat Ship" | vessel captain to display only files that either contain the exact phrase "Boat Ship" or the word "vessel", and which also include the word "captain".